dbouris/seip_practical_assignments/README.md

 ### Exercise 2
 Create test cases that challenge the functionality of a given set of Java source files.
 The goal of this assignment is to get familiar with unit testing and continuous integration.You can find the project [here](https://github.com/dbouris/unavai-lab-le/tree/development/unittesting)

+### Exercise 3
+Modify a given code base to improve the quality of the system.
+The goal of this assignment is to get familiar with design principles by refactoring code and applying design patterns on a given code base.
+You can find the project [here] (https://github.com/dbouris/unavai-lab-le/tree/dev2/sourcecodeanalyzer)

 ---

 ## Author